Make your AI a shadcn expert

 • Debugging "how does X work?" prompts where get_item metadata isn't enough.

-If the agent just wants to install the component, skip this and go straight to get_install_command.
-The install URL pulls source directly from /r/* server-side — no need to route it through the agent.
+If the agent just wants to install, skip this and go straight to get_install_commandshadcn add pulls source directly server-to-server, no need to route it through the agent's token budget.

 Arguments